rebelcl0ud/bl0g/posts/2024-02-26-[80]-contributing.md

         - this creates the branch (`-b` is shorthand for branch) and puts you on it due to `checkout`

 - make your changes; add, commit, push
+    - `git push` may not be enough, you may get a message sinilar to `git push --set-upstream origin your-branch-name`
+        - _what does this mean?_ It means you will establish a connection between local branch and branch on the remote repository (in this case, the forked repository on GitHub)

 - create a PR (pull request)
+    - 👀 there should be a green button for you to press

 - describe what your PR is about (what changes it entails)
+  - let people know purpose, changes made, etc. It is possible there may be a template to follow on the project/repo, if not, try to be as descriptive as possible.

+    Below is what I submitted recently.
+Honestly, I was having trouble deciding what/how much to include.
+The last time I did one of these I was on a project where there was a template to include information wanted/expected.

+    PR Title:

+    `addresses minor issues in the lessons/documentation`

+    PR Body:
+    ```
+    Purpose:
+    PR addresses minor issues in the lessons/documentation: typos, grammar, and occasional syntax or version issue.
+The goal is to improve overall clarity and readability of course lessons.

+    Changes Made:
+    - Corrected typos/spelling.
+    - Fixed grammatical errors to improve readability/clarity.
+    - Adjusted syntax (redux-lesson 14) on one example, due to reassignment, eg: const >> let.
+    - Added note to module installation (c8-testing-lesson 15) about possibly encountering an error where (for the sake of following along the lesson) the original version used would likely be necessary.
+    ```

 - once done, submit away
+    - it's ok, don't be scared :D

 Now you wait on feedback...